Quick Start: QR Payment API Integration

 Before you begin, ensure you have:

-• Authentication Credentials: Obtain your CLIENT_ID, merchantPrivateKey, and alipayPublicKey (or equivalent keys/IDs from your payment service provider) to initialize the API client.
+* **Authentication Credentials**: Obtain your `CLIENT_ID` to initialize the API client.

 **Steps:**